-The marketplace can be successful in a long-term perspective only if it solves customers problems.
+The marketplace can be successful in a long-term perspective only if it solves customers’ problems.
 Without providing a useful service, the marketplace won’t last long.
 That’s why it’s necessary to understand people whose lives you are about to improve.
 The success of the startup directly depends on customer service.

-Define the larger target audience that has problems which you are solving.
+Define the larger target audience that has problems that you are solving.
 However, if people experience the same pains, it doesn’t mean they have an identical context.
 For example, in the beauty industry, your target audience is women and men who want to look better.
 Though the list of services would be different for them.